|

 in a relatively small part of the planet.
 Networks are large,

+but not really global.
 Even before 1995 there were many attempts to control,

 censor, centralize and otherwise tame the